checkmarx-ltd/cx-flow/docs/WebHook-Registration.md

 * Make sure the GitHub App points to your CxFlow http endpoint
 * Available options for Events are same as WebHook registration mentioned above (Push, Pull, Delete Branch)
 * Ensure to download/save the Private key generated for the App
-* You must convert the key to PKCS8 formatted PEM using: ```openssl pkcs8 -topk8 -inform PEM -outform PEM -in private.pem -out private8.pem```
+* You must convert the key to PKCS8 formatted PEM using: ```openssl pkcs8 -topk8 -inform PEM -outform PEM -in private.pem -out private8.pem -nocrypt```
 * To make use of the GitHub App, you must add app-id and app-key-file to your configuration
 * The base headers are ```application/vnd.github.machine-man-preview+json, application/vnd.github.v3+json``` to update them use the app-header conifg under the github block
 ```